canonical/checkbox/docs/how-to/testing-ubuntu-core.rst

 ````````````````````````

 Now you are ready to install the Checkbox snap your Ubuntu Core device.
 It can
-be found in the Ubuntu store and there are versions targetting each Ubuntu Core
+be found in the Ubuntu store and there are versions targeting each Ubuntu Core
 series.
 For Series 20::

     $ snap install checkbox-snappy --devmode --channel=20/stable